asyncapi/website/pages/community/docs/getting-started/how-to-create-new-repository.md

+---
+title: 'How to create new repository'
+weight: 1
+---
 # How to create new repository

 This document is not about creating a repository on GitHub.
 If this is what you were looking for, then [read GitHub guides on repository creation](https://docs.github.com/en/get-started/quickstart/create-a-repo).